Robust Frequent Directions with Application in Online Learning: Conclusions

 \section{Conclusions}

-In this paper we proposed a novel sketching method robust frequent directions (RFD), and our theoretical analysis shows that RFD is superior to FD.
+In this paper we have proposed a novel sketching method robust frequent directions (RFD), and our theoretical analysis shows that RFD is superior to FD.
 We have also studied the use of RFD in the second order online learning algorithms.
 The online learning algorithm with RFD achieves better performance than baselines.
-We note that the application of RFD is not limited to convex online optimization.
+It is worth pointing out that the application of RFD is not limited to convex online optimization.
 In future work, we would like to explore the use of RFD in stochastic optimization and non-convex problems.

+\acks{ We thank the anonymous reviewers for their helpful suggestions.
+Luo Luo, Cheng Chen and Zhihua Zhang have been supported by the National Natural Science Foundation of China (No. 61572017 and 11771002) and by Beijing Municipal Commission of Science and Technology under Grant No. 181100008918005.
+Wu-Jun Li has been supported by the NSFC-NRF Joint Research Project (No. 61861146001) and by the NSFC (No. 61472182).}